7oiden/7oiden/README.md

 ### Hello world!👋
-I'm Tommy, a Frontend Developer graduated from from Noroff School of Technology and Digital Media in June 2022.
+I'm Tommy, a Frontend Developer graduated from Noroff School of Technology and Digital Media in June 2022.

+Currently I'm currently working on a air-condition service website (coded with ReactJS) for a relative, while applying for jobs.

 <h3>Hobbies & interests</h3>
 <ul>